Bilborough College

 Bilborough Sixth Form College is a sixth-form college in Nottingham, England.
 The college has students from across the conurbation.
 A third of its students come from Nottingham, another third from the surrounding county of Nottinghamshire, and a final third from Derbyshire.
-The majority of students will study at the college for two years.
+The majority of students study at the college for two years.

 History

 Opened in 1957 as Bilborough Grammar School, the school became a sixth-form college in 1975 when Nottingham's education system became comprehensive.
 The college has grown from 635 students to 1600 full-time students enrolled to be attending the college in September 2016.

 The new accommodations opened officially on 21 July, 2006.
 The new building is divided into 3 blocks (A, B, and C), and 4 floors (0-3).
 The new building has a photographic lab, lecture theatre, theatre, shop, refectory, large art rooms, library, and "soundproof" music rooms.
-The development, designed by CPMG Architects, has already won a design award from the local civic society, and has more recently received the Lord Mayor of Nottingham's Award for Urban Design.
+The development, designed by CPMG Architects, has won a design award from the local civic society, and has received the Lord Mayor of Nottingham's Award for Urban Design.